1996 United States presidential election: Results

-On election day, President Clinton won a decisive victory over Dole, becoming the first Democrat to win two consecutive presidential elections since Franklin D. Roosevelt in 1936, 1940, and 1944.
-In the popular vote, he out-polled Dole by over 8.2 million votes.
+On election day, President Clinton won a decisive victory over Dole, marking the first time since Franklin D. Roosevelt's three re-elections in 1936, 1940, and 1944 that the Democratic nominee won re-election.
+In the popular vote, Clinton out-polled Dole by over 8.2 million votes.
 The Electoral College map did not change much from the previous election, with the Democratic incumbent winning 379 votes to the Republican ticket's 159.

 Since Dole was the vice presidential nominee in the 1976 election, Dole's 1996 loss made him the only unsuccessful major party nominee for both president and vice president in the history of the United States.
-Although Clinton's margin of victory in the popular vote was slightly greater than that of George H.W.
-Bush in 1988, Dole won more states than Bush did in 1992 in part due to Clinton's relatively poor performance in areas of low population density, a precursor of the trend where future Democratic contenders for the presidency perform very well in populous metropolitan areas but vastly under-perform in rural counties.
+Although Clinton's margin of victory in the popular vote was slightly greater than that of George H. W. Bush in 1988, Dole won more states than Bush did in 1992 in part due to Clinton's relatively poor performance in areas of low population density, a precursor of the trend where future Democratic contenders for the presidency perform very well in populous metropolitan areas but vastly under-perform in rural counties.
 In the West, Dole managed to narrowly win Colorado and Montana (both had voted for Clinton four years earlier), while Clinton became the first Democrat to win Arizona since Harry S. Truman in 1948.
 In the South, Clinton won Florida, a state he had failed to win in 1992, but lost Georgia, a state that he had carried.
 The election helped to cement Democratic presidential control in California, Vermont, Maine, Illinois, New Jersey and Connecticut; all went on to vote Democratic in every subsequent presidential election after having voted Republican in the five prior to 1992.
 1996 marked the first time that Vermont voted for a Democrat in two successive elections.
-Pennsylvania and Michigan both voted Democratic, and would remain in the Democratic presidential fold until 2016 and 2024.
+Pennsylvania and Michigan both voted Democratic, and would remain in the Democratic presidential fold until 2016 and again in 2024.

 Reform Party nominee Ross Perot won approximately 8% of the popular vote.
 His vote total was less than half of his performance in 1992.
 The 1996 national exit poll showed that just as in 1992, Perot drew supporters from Clinton and Dole equally.
 In polls directed at Perot voters as to who would be a second choice, Clinton consistently held substantial leads.
 Perot's best showing was in states that tended to strongly favor either Clinton (such as Maine) or Dole (particularly Montana, though the margin of victory there was much closer).
 Perot once again received his lowest amount of support in the South.